 The Airmen's Stories - P/O V Ortmans

-He joined the Belgian Air Force and was in 7/IIIe, an army co-operation squadron equipped with Fairey Foxes.
+He joined the Belgian Air Force and was in 7/IIIe, an army co-operation squadron equipped with Fairey Foxes when war broke out.
 The squadron moved to an advanced airfield near Liege on 10th May 1940 but was completely wiped out by enemy action, mostly on the ground on the 12th.
 The pilots escaped to France but no replacement aircraft were found for them.

 On 22nd June the French signed an Armistice.
 With other pilots, Ortmans reached Port Vendres, from where with the help of a British destroyer and the support of the Belgian Embassy in London, they caught a passing convoy and embarked on the SS Apapa on the 24th.

 After arriving in Liverpool on 7th July, Ortmans was commissioned in the RAF.
 He was posted to 7 OTU Hawarden on the 30th and, after converting to Hurricanes, he joined 229 Squadron at Wittering on 10th August.

 Ortmans claimed a share in the destruction of a Do17 on 15th September, a He111 destroyed and another damaged on the 27th and a Do17 destroyed and a Me109 probably destroyed on the 30th.
 On this day Ortmans was hit by return fire from a Do17 and he made a forced-landing on the beach at Lydd.
 On 18th October he damaged a Ju88.